-How to Create Bootable USB for macOS Sonoma/Ventura/Monterey
+How to Create a Bootable USB for macOS Tahoe [Step-By-Step]

-Summary: This post introduces how to create a bootable USB installer for macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, etc. Guide on how to boot Mac from USB and how to install macOS from USB is also included.
+Summary: This post introduces how to create a bootable USB installer for macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, Big Sur, Catalina, etc. A guide on how to boot your Mac from USB and how to install macOS from USB is also included.

-If you want to install macOS (Sonoma/Ventura/Monterey) on multiple computers or want to perform a clean install, you may use a bootable USB installer.
-This post offers a step-by-step guide on how to create a bootable USB for macOS Sonoma, Ventura, Monterey, Big Sur, etc.
+If you want to install macOS (Tahoe/Sequoia/Sonoma/Ventura/Monterey) on multiple computers or perform a clean install, you can use a bootable USB installer.
+This post offers a step-by-step guide on how to create a bootable USB for macOS Tahoe, Sequoia, Sonoma, Ventura, Monterey, Big Sur, etc.

-How to Create a Bootable USB for macOS Sonoma/Ventura
+How to Create a Bootable USB for macOS Tahoe/Sequoia/Sonoma/Ventura

 Step 1.
 Prepare a USB Flash Drive

-To make a macOS bootable USB, you need to prepare a USB flash drive.
-It should be blank or you can copy all data on it to another device.
+To make a macOS bootable USB, you need a USB flash drive.
+It should be blank, or you can copy all data on it to another device.
 The USB drive should be at least 16 GB since the macOS installer file is about 13 GB.

 Step 2.
-Format USB to Mac OS Extended
+Format the USB to Mac OS Extended

-To create a USB installation media for macOS, the USB should be formatted to Mac OS Extended format first.
+To create USB installation media for macOS, the USB should first be formatted in Mac OS Extended format.
 You can easily do this with Disk Utility on Mac.

 1. Connect the USB to your Mac.